HudsonNock/Air-Hockey-Sim/README.md

 - The **3D positions of ArUco markers**, and
 - The **table surface height**, modeled as a second-order polynomial.

 Once the optimization procedure was complete, we could then place the camera anywhere we desired and run a standard calibration technique to get the projection matrix.
 This approach enabled accurate mapping from image coordinates to real-world positions, achieving **~1 mm mean error** across the table.
+Calibration details are provided in the 2509 final report with updates in 2550 final report.

 ### Puck Tracking and Occlusion Handling